servo/mozjs/mozjs-sys/mozjs/js/src/doc/Debugger/Debugger.md

   The script must at least partially cover the given source line.
 If this property is present, the `url` property must be present as well.

-* `column`

-  The script must include given column on the line given by the `line`property.
-  If this property is present, the `url` and `line` properties must both be present as well.

 * `innermost`

   If this property is present and true, the script must be the innermost